 To be a mother can sometimes feel like it requires superhuman powers, but what happens when you are excepting double the fun?

-In today’s article, we have been blessed with the opportunity to interview supermom of 3 beautiful daughters, Christel from Australia.
-Christel provides us with the low down of what to except when you are expecting twins.
+In today’s article, we have been blessed with the opportunity to interview a supermom of 3 beautiful daughters, Christel from Australia.
+Christel provides us with the low down of what to expect when you are expecting twins.

 Interviewing Christel About Expecting Twins & Being a Twin Mom

 Q1.
 Did you have any noticeable and/or amplified early pregnancy symptoms?

 I discovered I was pregnant with Monozygotic (identical) twins at about 6 weeks.
 I went in for a scan to check dates as I had not had a period since coming off the pill.
 Up until that scan, the only early pregnancy symptom I had was fatigue.
 I was sooo very tired all the time.
 I had minimal morning sickness compared to what I experienced with my first singleton pregnancy.

 They were in separate sacs but shared a placenta, making them the second-highest risk twins.

 “Monochorionic pregnancies have an approximately 15% risk of developing the twin-to-twin transfusion syndrome (TTTS), which can be associated with perinatal mortality and morbidity despite treatment” (Read more at John Hopkins Medicine, opens in new window)